-With a professional background in Communications, Psychology and Theology, and her uniquely diverse global and cultural experience, Enuma’s work embraces the dynamics of effective communication, the classic spiritual traditions, and the contemporary arts.
-She writes, speaks and consults on numerous issues and topics based off of four key areas:
+Enuma has a professional background in Communications, Psychology, Public Speaking, and Theology.
+In between consultancy projects she employs her uniquely diverse global and cultural experience to write and speak on numerous issues and topics based off of four key areas:

 1. Identity and Belonging in a diverse world

 2. Women and the transformative power of personal narratives

 3. Professional and social communities and the importance of a collective and shared narrative

 She is a widely sought-after speaker and communications consultant invited to universities, organizations, SMEs, corporate institutions, and conferences across the United States, Europe, Africa, and Australia.
 She gave a TED talk in London titled “How Cultural Collisions Crack Open New Sides of Our Own Stories.”
 She has been listed as one of seven top Young Influencers of the next generation by Catalyst, a US based organization.
 In June, 2012 Okoro had the honor of being the first woman of African descent to speak at the historic American Church in Paris.
 (Martin Luther King Jr. was the first man of African descent to preach there in October 1965)